neurocom/street-fighter/quanta/travel_updates_receiver_quantum.md

 - filter events that are out of scope for our domain

-### Sequence Diagram
+## Reservation update event processing - Sequence diagram

-The following sequence diagram demonstrates how the agent processes an update event.
+The following sequence diagram demonstrates how the agent processes an update event, in coordination with other quanta.

 ![Travel Update Reception](../seq-diagrams/travel-update-reception.png)